Home

 At junctions

-When you are going to pass a junction, you must be aware of the fact that cyclists and moped riders may usually turn left in two different ways:
+When you are going to pass a junction, you must be aware of the fact that cyclists and riders of class 2 mopeds may usually turn left in two different ways:

 1. Prior to the turn they can stay in the right-hand part of the left-hand lane and then turn left at the junction.
 This is called "the tighter turn".